Decipher this! (Living with Friedreich's Ataxia Video Introduction)

-Its surprising how your thoughts, views, and opinions change, or better said, become refined and distilled, when your own body is breaking down, and just generally going to shit, before your very eyes!
+Its surprising how your thoughts, views and opinions change, or better said, become refined and distilled, when your own body is breaking down, and just generally going to shit, before your very eyes!

-I don't want some polyanna site, proclaiming to everyone how I cope with FA everyday with the help of jesus (deliberate small j) Friedreich's ataxia is something I honestly wouldn't wish on a dog, but it is my reality, so I just better get on with it!
+I don't want some polyanna site, proclaiming to everyone how I cope with FA everyday with the help of jesus, (deliberate small j) Friedreich's ataxia is something I honestly wouldn't wish on a dog, but it is my reality, so I just better get on with it!

 I am going to use this site, as (a somewhat) coherant vehicle for topics such as my deepening espousal of all things pro choice, whether it be euthanasia, stem cells, living wills etc. Living in a thankfully waning catholic ireland, these are still taboo subjects, but I do believe in empowering the individual, rather than continuing to give away/over your voice.
 Read what I have written about inner power.
 I believe strongly and categorically, in the inherent value, worth and dignity of life.
 I just don't believe in life at all costs........

 I have a certain fear about discussing such issues here.
 No matter how well thought out the arguments behind my thoughts are, people dismiss them, as they think I am driven by anger and frustration, rather than by any rationale, logic or brain power.
-I still have a few functioning brain cells people!!!!!!!!!!
+I still have a few functioning brain cells people!!!!!

-I am fascinated by issues such as spirituality, and although the catholic cult, that I was born into, did at one time, bring its own degree of comfort,it absolutely no longer does.
+I am fascinated by issues such as spirituality.
+Although the catholic cult that I was born into, did at one time, bring its own degree of comfort,it absolutely no longer does.
 The thought of mankind being on its knees forever, for a person who only suffered for a few (self inflicted) hours, proved to be too galling.

-I am in awe of how resourceful, we as humans can be, as a favourite saying goes "its not the size of the dog in the fight that matters, but rather the measure of fight in the dog".
+I am in awe of how resourceful we as humans can be, as a favourite saying goes "its not the size of the dog in the fight that matters, but rather the measure of fight in the dog".
 To find out other people's life coping strategies and mechanisms, might well be one of the ultimate aims of this site.
 The margin heading of Friedreich's ataxia will take you to a page I had originally entitled us & them.
 It deals with how shallow people can be, and how foolish it is to take people at face value, thereby remaining a slave to your stereotypes.